 We are a leading fabricator of offshore drilling and production platforms, hull and deck sections of floating production platforms and other specialized structures used in the development and production of offshore crude oil and natural gas ("oil and gas") reserves.
 The company was incorporated in 1985 by a group of investors, including Alden J. "Doc" Laborde, and began operations at our fabrication yard on the Houma Navigation Canal in southern Louisiana, approximately 30 miles from the Gulf of Mexico.
-Our Houma facilities are located on 630 acres, of which 283 are currently developed for fabrication activities with 347 acres available for future expansion.
-Effective January 31, 2006, we acquired the facilities, machinery and equipment of Gulf Marine Fabricators, L.P. ("Gulf Marine") located on 372 acres in San Patricio and Nueces Counties, Texas.
+Our Houma facilities are located on 663 acres, of which 316 are currently developed for fabrication activities with 347 acres available for future expansion.
+Effective January 31, 2006, we acquired the facilities, machinery and equipment of Gulf Marine Fabricators, L.P. ("Gulf Marine") located on 372 acres in San Patricio County, Texas.

-Gulf Island Fabrication, Inc. serves as a holding company and conducts all of its operations through its subsidiaries, which include Gulf Island, L.L.C. ("Gulf Island"), Gulf Island Marine Fabricators, L.L.C. ("Gulf Island Marine") (performing marine fabrication and construction services), Dolphin Services, L.L.C. ("Dolphin Services") (performing offshore and onshore fabrication and construction services), Southport, L.L.C. ("Southport") (specializing in the fabrication of living quarters for offshore platforms), Gulf Island Resources, L.L.C. ("Gulf Island Resources") (hiring of laborers with similar rates and terms as those provided by contract labor service companies), and Gulf Marine.
+Gulf Island Fabrication, Inc. serves as a holding company and conducts all of its operations through its subsidiaries, which include Gulf Island, L.L.C. ("Gulf Island") and Gulf Marine (both performing fabrication of offshore drilling and production platforms and other specialized structures used in the development and production of oil and gas reserves), Gulf Island Marine Fabricators, L.L.C. ("Gulf Island Marine", performing marine fabrication and construction services), Dolphin Services, L.L.C. ("Dolphin Services", performing offshore and onshore fabrication and construction services), Dolphin Steel Sales, L.L.C. ("Gulf Island Resources", hiring of laborers with similar rates and terms as those provided by contract labor service companies).